AtticusDotOne/Documentation/glossary.md

 **Fact**

-1. (legal) Information that is sufficiently established to be considered true and correct; for which rebuttals were either not voiced or not outweighed by supporting evidence.
+1. (legal) Information that is sufficiently established to be considered true and correct; for which rebuttals, if any, did not outweigh supporting evidence.
-1. (legal) Statement made by an authority in the subject matter.
+1. (legal) Statement made by an authority on the subject matter.

 **Fault**

-1. (legal) Whether intended or not, either a lack of performance or to commit a prohibited act.
+1. (legal) Either a lack of performance or to commit a prohibited act.
 1. (technical) A state within a system that is not intended, forcing a halt in the execution.

 **Fiduciary**